PySimpleGUI/DocsCleanup/cookbook.md

 # Recipe - Function and Aliases

-This is related to the topic of "User Defined Elements" if you care to go look it up.
+This is related to the topic of "User Defined Elements" if you care to, go look it up.

-If you're using PyCharm, this technique works particuarly well because the DocStrings continue to work even after you have created aliases.
+If you're using PyCharm, this technique works particularly well because the DocStrings continue to work even after you have created aliases.

 Aliases are used a LOT in PySimpleGUI.
 You'll find that nearly all of the Elements have multiple names that can be used for them.
 Text Elements can be specified as `Text`, `Txt`, and `T`.
 This allows you to write really compact code.